suchandanreddy/sdwan-apis/SD-WAN-Programmability-lab-dcloud-June-2020.md

 `entry_time` and `cleared_time` values are in epoch format.

+**Prerequisites(Step-0)**

+- Launch mputty and select any of the Branch or DC router
+- Login details for Branch or DC routers is admin/admin
+- Run command `clear control connections` (for vEdge) or `clear sdwan control connections` (for cEdge) to trigger alarms which can be retrieved in next steps using APIs.

 **Step-1**

 <pre>
 On windows command prompt run the command <b>py -3.7 alarms_apis.py</b> to see all the options supported by the script
 </pre>

 **Sample Response**

 ```
-C:\Users\Administrator\Desktop\sdwan_prog_lab>
 C:\Users\Administrator\Desktop\sdwan_prog_lab>py -3.7 alarms_apis.py
 Usage: alarms_apis.py [OPTIONS] COMMAND [ARGS]...

-  Command line tool for deploying templates to CISCO SDWAN.
+  Command line tool for retrieving SD-WAN Alarms.

 Options:
   --help  Show this message and exit.